evarghese563/Additive-Regression-Stock-Trading-Prediction/README.md

 # Additive Regression Stock Trading Prediction
-This is a webapp that was created to show the Additive Regression Model to predict the stock market using Streamlit, Fbprophet, and Yfinance.
+This is a webapp that was created to show the Additive Regression Model to predict the stock market using Streamlit, Fbprophet, and Yfinance. jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjj